Vector and Matrix Optimal Mass Transport: Theory, Algorithm, and Applications: Algorithms

 \section{Algorithms}

 We now present simple and parallelizable algorithms for the OMT problems.
 These algorithms are, in particular, very well-suited for GPU computing.

-In Section~\ref{sec:algorithm} and \ref{sec:examples} we deal with discretized optimization variables that approximate solutions to the continuous problems.
-For simplicity of notation, we use the same symbol to denote the discretizations and their continuous counterparts.
+In Section~\ref{sec:algorithm} and \ref{sec:examples} we use an $n\times n$ discretization of the 2D domain $[0,1]\times[0,1]$ to obtain approximate solutions to the continuous problems.
+For simplicity of notation, we use the same symbol to denote the discretized variables and their continuous counterparts.
 Whether we are referring to the continuous variable or its discretization should be clear from context.

 As mentioned in Section~\ref{s:alg-prelim}, these methods are the PDHG method applied to discretizations of the continuous problems.
 In the implementation, it is important to get the discretization at the boundary correct in order to respect the zero-flux boundary conditions.
 For interested readers, the details are provided in the appendix.